About 1 in 7 people in Scotland can’t get online. This is about 800,000 people (more data at the end).

 Access the tool

 Do have a look if you’re tempted to try and code yourself.
 This can give you some ideas about how to customise the kit.
-I’ve tried to give some explanations on this page: https://erc-tool.herokuapp.com/prototype-info (username and password are both: erc-tool)
+I’ve tried to give some explanations on a page of the website (password is: erc-tool)

 I added some explanations about how I’ve used the ‘Step by step’ which is not yet a pattern you can get the code for in the GOV.UK Design system.